Which geodesic flows are left-handed ?: Introduction

 From the point-of-view of left-handedness, Theorem~\ref{T:Main} contains good and bad news.
 Good news is that it provides infinitely many new examples of left-handed flows on infinitely many different 3-manifolds.
 Bad news is that the answer to Question~\ref{Q:Ghys} is not as simple as one could hope.
-Indeed, a particular case of Theorem~\ref{T:Main} was proven in~\cite{Pierre}, namely that the geodesic flow on a 3-conic 2-sphere with conic points of order~$2,3,4g+2$ is left-handed.
+Indeed, a particular case of Theorem~\ref{T:Main} was proven in~\cite{Pierre}, namely that the geodesic flow on a 3-conic 2-sphere with cone points of order~$2,3,4g+2$ is left-handed.
 Also a historical construction of Birkhoff~\cite{Birkhoff} (generalized by Brunella, see~\cite[description 2]{Brunella}) implies that many collections of periodic orbits of the geodesic flow bound a surface that intersects negatively any other orbit of the geodesic flow, hence have negative linking number with any other periodic orbit.
-(The collection having this property are those that are symmetric, {\it i.e.}, such that if they contain the lift of an oriented geodesic they also contain the lift of the geodesic with the opposite orientation.)
+(The collections having this property are those that are symmetric, {\it i.e.}, such that if they contain the lift of an oriented geodesic they also contain the lift of the geodesic with the opposite orientation, and whose projections on the surface induce a checkerboard coloring of the complement.)
 Thus the most optimistic conjecture was that the geodesic flow on \emph{any} hyperbolic $n$-conic 2-sphere is left-handed~\cite[Question 1.2]{Pierre}.
-Our present result states that this conjecture is false when the sphere has at least four conic points.
+Our present result states that this conjecture is false when the sphere has at least four cone points.

-As mentionned before, left-handedness implies that every finite collection of periodic orbits that bounds a surface also bounds a Birkhoff section for the flow~\cite{GhysLeftHanded}.
-Such a surface is then the page of an open book decomposition.
+As mentioned before, left-handedness implies that, in the complement of every finite collection of periodic orbits, there is a global section for the flow.
+This global section is a surface whose boundary is a multiple of the considered collection of periodic orbits: it is a \emph{Birkhoff section} for the flow~\cite{Fried, GhysLeftHanded}.
+Near the boundary of this surface, the flow induces a first-return map that is close to a rotation.
+If there is no mulitplicity (\emph{i.e.}, if the boundary of the section is exactly the considered collection of periodic orbits), then the first-return map is close to the identity near the boundary.
+Therefore we get an open book decomposition of the underlying 3-manifold (see~\cite{Rolfsen, Etnyre}).
+This restriction on the mulitplicy is achieved exactly when the integral homology class of the collection of periodic orbits is zero.
 Hence Theorem~A directly implies